-- Transmission/Generation dispatchers notify management of the alert. - Generation dispatchers update their unit parameters, including the Start-up and Notification, Min Run Time, Max Run Time, Eco Min, Eco Max, etc. in Markets Gateway.
-This includes updating PLS schedule parameters as indicated in Manual 11 Section 2.3.4. - Generation dispatchers with dual fuel determine whether alternate fuel will be made available to PJM for dispatch.
-If made available, any known alternate fuel restrictions will be communicated via Markets Gateway in the "operating restrictions" field.
-If available but only in an emergency, this will also be communicated via Markets Gateway in the "operating restrictions" field. - Generation dispatchers, based on direction received from PJM call in or schedule personnel in sufficient time to ensure that all combustion turbines and diesel generators that are expected to operate are started and available for loading when needed for the morning pick up.
+- Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Generation dispatchers with dual fuel determine whether alternate fuel will be made available to PJM for dispatch.
+If made available, any known alternate fuel resource limitations will be communicated via Markets Gateway as described in Section 6.4. - Generation dispatchers, based on direction received from PJM call in or schedule personnel in sufficient time to ensure that all combustion turbines and diesel generators that are expected to operate are started and available for loading when needed for the morning pick up.
 This includes operations, maintenance, and technical personnel that are necessary to gradually start all equipment during the midnight period.
 The units are brought on at engine idle, where possible, and loaded as necessary to maintain reliability.
 Once units are started, they remain on-line until PJM dispatcher requests the units be shut down.
 Running CTs to provide for Synchronized Reserve is monitored closely for units where fuel and delivery may be hampered.
 Each generator owner attempts to start their most troublesome or unreliable units first.